pingyu/ddl-and-delete/README.md

 const dsn = "root:password@tcp(localhost:3306)/"
 ```

-Replace with your MySQL credentials:
+Replace with your TiDB credentials:

-- `root`: your MySQL username
+- `root`: your TiDB username
-- `password`: your MySQL password
+- `password`: your TiDB password
-- `localhost:3306`: your MySQL host and port
+- `localhost:3306`: your TiDB host and port

 ## What the Program Does

 ### 1. Database Setup

 - Creates database `uniq` if it doesn't exist
 - Creates table `rows` with the specified schema:

   ```sql
   CREATE TABLE uniq.rows (
       id int NOT NULL AUTO_INCREMENT,